 “When it comes to accessing dental care, people with disabilities are hugely underserved,” said Holli Seabury, EdD, executive director of the DDF.
 “We’re proud to support and promote this program, which will doubtless ensure more oral health professionals can deliver the high-quality, respectful dental care people with disabilities deserve.”

 The Delta Dental Foundation is a nonprofit, charitable organization established in 1980, which serves as the philanthropic arm of Delta Dental of Michigan, Ohio, Indiana, and North Carolina.
 DDF is dedicated to developing and enhancing partnerships and programs to improve oral and overall health and health equity.
-For more information, visit www.deltadentalmi.com/ddf.
+For more information on the Foundation, visit www.deltadentalmi.com/ddf.